BreakTheMonolith/DockerProcessAPI/README.md

 # DockerProcessAPI
-A Java API that makes it easy to issue local docker commands programatically.
-This assumes that the machine in which this runs can issue a 'docker ps' from a normal command line (not from within a docker-machine).
+A Java API that makes it easy to issue local docker and docker-compose commands programatically.
+This assumes that the machine in which this runs can issue a 'docker ps' and a 'docker-compose version' from a normal command line (not from within a docker-machine).

 If your installation requires a docker-machine (e.g. you have a mac or a windows machine without Hyper-V / Docker capabilities), then you should use the Spotify